sleepy365/trade_review/README.md

 11. run trade_counter.py
 12. if all works, try to run review_trades.py

-# Use case
+# Use case for trade_review.py
-1. Can run the trade_review.py to track exposures across regions, FI and cash equivalents.
+1. run script to track exposures across regions, FI, XAU and cash equivalents.
+Also shows all time pnl.
-2. Can use the get_ticker_trades function to see unrealised, realised PL, exposure per trade for any ticker.
+2. by responding to the get_ticker_trades() prompt, see unrealised, realised PL, exposure on a trade by trade basis.
-3. There was a 3-month period of time in 2024 where IBKR was misconfigured to not give trade confirmations, I have fixed exports/manual_trades.csv which resolves this issue.
+3. There was a 3-month period of time in 2024 where IBKR was misconfigured to not give trade confirmations, I have set a fixed exports/manual_trades.csv which the script always checks for

+# Known Issues
+1. for futures, trade_review.get_last_price() will return the last price for the active future contract e.g CL=F. This means unrealised pnl based on mark-to-market prices may be off, especially for far out futures.